HarishAtGitHub/harishatgithub.github.com/_posts/2015-12-20-public-key-private-key.md

 ***

 In the world dominated by internet there is common scenario where people need to communicate with each other.
-During this communication process information is being transmitted from one person to another or one machine to another or between machine and person.
+During this communication process, information is being transmitted from one person to another or one machine to another or between machine and person.

 ## Requirements while transmitting Information